byhow/yanyu/README.md

 Requirements:

-- Node LTS and beyond (20.x and above)
+- Node.js LTS and beyond (20.x and above)

 ## Test